bertozzivill/train-the-trainers/learners/setup.md

 ## Logistics

-We will meet every day from April 29th to May 10th excluding the holiday on May 1st.
+We will meet every day from April 29th to May 10th, excluding the holiday on May 1st.
 Class will run from 9am to 1pm every day.
 We will meet at dLab Kilimanjaro Room, block D. Participants not in Dar should also be able to join remotely.

+### Pre-Course Survey
+Before we begin, please take a moment to fill out the (pre-course survey)[https://forms.gle/1eyZ96SjfWD9SLvc9].

 ### Schedule (Subject to Change)